Did you know that

 › Only coffee shops are allowed to sell soft drugs.
 Citizens can grow their own though.

 › Orange carrots were bred in the Netherlands in the 16th century in honor of the house of Orange.
-Before they were white, yellow, black, purple or red.
+Before then they were white, yellow, black, purple or red.

 › Although the Dutch language is taught at more than 250 universities worldwide, in the province of Friesland, locals speak Frisian, their own language.